mrmikehoyt/hw3demo/README.md

 script.js
 style.css

 * please note script2.js is not needed.
-It was created for troubleshooting purposes before implementing the script directly into the website
+It was created for troubleshooting purposes before implementing the script directly into the website.
+The jpg files are also screenshots and are only needed for this file.
-* to increase or decrease the percentage of times a number is generated you will have to change the variable 16 to a higher or lower number
+* to increase or decrease the percentage of times a number is generated you will have to change the variable 32 to a higher or lower number
 * the higher the number, the greater the chances, the lower the number, the odds are lower a number will be generated.
 This is due to the
 * fact there are less numbers than letters and special characters